 The driver's effort on the steering wheel is always proportioned to the force necessary to turn the front wheels.
 When the effort on the wheel drops to less than one pound, power assistance ceases.
-When the steering wheel is released to recover from a turn, the front wheels return to the straight-ahead position in the normal manner without assistance or interference from the power mechanism.
-Through this conventional steering action the driver always has the "feel" of steering.

 a.
 Power Steering Gear Assembly